System Design Space

 • ✓ Linear horizontal scaling

-• ✓ High availability (no single point)
+• ✓ High availability without a single point of failure

-• ✓ Optimized for write-heavy
+• ✓ Optimized for write-heavy workloads

 • ✗ Eventually consistent

-• Trade-offs between hash and ID generator
+• What trade-offs exist between hashing and an ID generator

-• 301 vs 302 for analytics
+• Why 301 and 302 affect analytics differently

 Frequent follow-up questions

-• How to handle duplicate URLs?
+• How do you handle duplicate URLs?

-• How to implement custom aliases?
+• How do you support custom aliases?

-• How to remove expired URLs?
+• How do you delete expired URLs?

-• How to protect yourself from abuse?
+• How do you protect the service from abuse?

 Related chapters